 When you discover an error, after you assist client with a proxy or the client reports an error after they submitted and application, how do I get the correct information to the assigned LIHEAP staff?

 Document the error and the correct information in FACS case notes.
-Notify LIHEAP2 email box of the error so the information can be sent to the centralized processing staff.
+If payment has been issued submit a refund request.
+If payment has not been issued, notify LIHEAP2 email box of the error, so the information can be sent to the centralized processing staff.

 Proxy